 So often we pull teachers together to collaborate but never set norms regarding how they will interact, communicate, and learn from one another.
 This is particularly ironic since as teachers, we know to do this with our students and spend countless lessons teaching them these precious skills.

-Many of you are familiar with the Seven Norms of Collaborative Work (Bill Baker Group Dynamics, Berkeley) and have probably used them in your work with teachers.
+Many of you are familiar with the Seven Norms of Collaborative Work (Garmston, R.J. and Wellman, B.M.
+(2016).
+The Adaptive School: A Sourcebook for Developing Collaborative Groups.
+Lanham, MD: Rowman and Littlefield) and have probably used them in your work with teachers.
 I was recently asked to paint a picture of how these norms look in action, which made me think about how they look within collaborative groups and how that compares with how they look for coaches working with individual teachers.
 Here’s what I came up with:

 What it Looks Like in Action